The Medical Chambers Kensington logo Call icon

 • A new lump with a pearly, translucent rim that surrounds a central crater

-We’re here to offer our care and expertise, with mole check appointments often available at short notice.
-To find out more about mole checks in London, please telephone 020 7244 4200 or make an appointment online.
+We’re here to help, with specialist-led mole check appointments often available at short notice.
+To arrange a private mole check in London with one of our highly experienced Consultant Dermatologists, please telephone 020 7244 4200 or make an appointment online.

 Meet the team